codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 #### Diconnecting Codemagic GitHub app integration

-The Codemagic CI/CD GitHub App integration can be disabled by clicking **Disconnect** in **User settings > Integrations > GitHub App** for your personal account or in **Team settings > Team Integrations > GitHub App** to disconnect it from the team.
+The Codemagic CI/CD GitHub App integration can be disabled by clicking **Manage integration > Disconnect** in **User settings > Integrations > GitHub App** for your personal account or in **Team settings > Team Integrations > GitHub App** to disconnect it from the team.
 This annuls all settings configured for the Codemagic app in GitHub but won't delete your buid history.

 The GitHub app integration is also disabled when you **uninstall** the Codemagic CI/CD app in GitHub.
 You can still log in to Codemagic with the GitHub app and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.
 Please note that unless you have other active integrations (e.g. GitHub, Bitbucket or GitLab OAuth integration), your Codemagic account will be deleted in two weeks.
 You can cancel account deletion by navigating to **User settings > Delete account** and clicking **Cancel deletion** before the two weeks are up.